marcsfel/marcsfel/README.md

 <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with Javascript
 <!-- - 💬 Ask me about ... -->
-- 📫 How to reach me: linkedin.com/in/marcsfel/ | e-mail: marcsfelsoua@gmail.com
+- 📫 How to reach me: linkedin.com/in/marcsfel/ | e-mail: marcsfelsouza@gmail.com
-- 😄 Pronouns: He|Him
+- 😄 Pronouns: He | Him
 <!-- - ⚡ Fun fact: ... -->